BlackTechX011/DeautherX/README.md

 ## Special Thanks to DX4GREY
 - GitHub Profile: [DX4GREY](https://github.com/DX4GREY/)

-## Contact Us
+## :)
-- If you have any feedback or queries, reach us on Telegram: @BlackTechX
+- If you have any feedback or queries, create a issue on this repo